benoitpas/aoc-2019-haskell/README.md

 For Part 1 a simple brute force approach does it.
 Is really straightforward, especially as it is easy to use unit tests to verify the functions.
 Reading Part 2 description, the brute force approach may not work !

+Part 2 requires to look at what the transformation does (and read properly the instructions, more than usual).
+Here we can see that type of calculations is not the forte of Haskell, it would be faster with Scala or Python (not mentioning C++).